Nagoya Buddha / Togan-ji Temple|Sightseeing Spots | AichiNow-OFFICIAL SITE FOR TOURISM AICHI

 Access by public transport

-From Nagoya Station, take the Higashiyama subway line.
-Alight at Motoyama Station and walk 3 min. southwards from exit 6.
+From Nagoya Station, take the Higashiyama Subway Line.
+Get off at Motoyama Station and walk 3 min. south from Exit 6.

 Share spot information with a smartphone